 PPA may call you about your membership dues, including auto payments on your credit card.
 You won’t make us feel bad if you tell us you’re going to hang up and call us back!

-Don’t be pressured to act immediately.
-Scammers may try to create a sense of urgency to persuade you to do something quickly.
+Never feel pressured to act immediately.
+Scammers often try to create a sense of urgency to persuade you to do something quickly.
 Be wary any time someone tries to convince you that you must act now.
+Take a moment to gauge the situation, ask for advice, and act accordingly.
+Protect your safety and security above everything else!

 Stay safe and contact us if you have any concerns.